AngelaLi03/Games-of-Throne/README.md

 - `assets/`: Sprites, sounds, fonts, and animation data
 - `doc/`: Test plans and design documents

----

 ## 📺 Demo & Screenshots

 ![Game Screenshot](path-to-screenshot.png)
 _Watch the [demo video](https://youtu.be/4JgAWVdJBeU?si=wZQf9B-B436YYSB3) for full gameplay highlights._

----

 ## 🤝 Contributions

-Created by Angela Li and collaborators as a term project at UBC.
+Created by Angela Li and collaborators.
 Game mechanics, assets, AI systems, and animations are all handcrafted for a cohesive experience.

----